 - Students’ apartments

 - Tools: Adapted by staff

 - Staff requires Metacamp training

 - Metacamp training for a group of students every few years

-The majority of these tools are the same as are taught in Zume, although we adapted them for our context after attending Curtis Sergeant’s Metacamp Module 1 and 2.
+Most of these campus ministry tools are the same as taught in Zúme.
+However, we adapted them for our context after attending Curtis Sergeant’s Metacamp Module 1 and 2.

-These tools are not in any sequential order.
-Each disciple and group of disciples is unique, so listening to the Spirit is essential when training disciples.
+Also, these disciple making tools are not in any sequential order.
+Each disciple and group of disciples is unique so listening to the Holy Spirit is essential when training others.